Last updated: June 26, 2018

 Clinch is a robust platform that combines recruitment marketing, a CRM, employer branding, and sourcing tools in one end-to-end solution.
 Features include a career site and landing page builder, social and email integration and robust analytics.

-GoHire focuses on attracting and converting stronger applicants with their application process.
+GoHire is an excellent resource in your recruiting tools arsenal, focusing on attracting and converting stronger applicants with their application process.
 Each candidate gets a personalised web app to communicate directly with hiring managers, and keep track of all their scheduled events.

 Serving a range of customer sizes from startups to enterprise customers, Jobvite offers tools that go beyond your typical ATS including Jobvite Refer (tool for sharing job openings in your employees’ networks) and Jobvite Video (on-demand video interviewing).